Josian2004/s3-portfolio/Individual/README.md

 # MCSTurtleTracker
 ![MCST Banner](https://github.com/Josian2004/s3-portfolio/blob/main/portfolio_images/MCSTbanner.png)
 ## What is MCS?
-MCSynergy (or MCS for short) is a Minecraft Server where I play on with some friends, we have a mod installed called ComputerCraft which adds programmable computers and robots (turtles) to Minecraft.
-These are programmed in Lua and gives us the ability to automate a lot of things which wouldn’t normally be possible.
+MCSynergy (or MCS for short) is a Minecraft Server that I play on with some friends, we have a mod installed called ComputerCraft which adds programmable computers and robots (turtles) to Minecraft.
+These are programmed in Lua and give us the ability to automate a lot of things which wouldn’t normally be possible.
-This mod has WebSocket connections and HTTP-requests build in which gives me the opportunity to share data between these turtles and some external application which is exactly what I’m going to build.
+This mod has WebSocket connections and HTTP requests built in which allows me to share data between these turtles and some external applications which is exactly what I’m going to build.

 ## Project Description
-I’m going to create an application which the users of the Minecraft server of me and my friends can use to see any relevant data about the turtles.
+I’m going to create an application that the users of the Minecraft server of me and my friends can use to see any relevant data about the turtles.
 All the turtles will send messages to a central system, this system will then send these messages to my back-end.
-The back-end will transform and save this data and the front-end can request this data.
+The back end will transform and save this data and the front end can request this data.
-E.g., the turtle is done with a task and needs help from a player, the turtle will then send a message and the webapp will show this message.
+E.g., if the turtle is done with a task and needs help from a player, the turtle will then send a message and the web app will show this message.
 The second feature in my application is to have as much as possible control over the turtles, I want to be able to start and stop scripts and manually send commands to a turtle.
-If I have enough time, I want to recreate the whole turtle interface in my webapp so you can easily see what the turtle is doing.
+If I have enough time, I want to recreate the whole turtle interface in my web app so you can easily see what the turtle is doing.

 ## Requirements
 *S: Specification